-In a cosy atmosphere reflecting a certain idea of the French way of life, benefit from the modern facilities, such as a large flat-screen television, a free Wi-Fi connection, an iPod docking station, and more.
+In a cosy atmosphere reflecting a certain idea of the French way of life, benefit from the modern facilities, such as a large flat-screen television,a bluetooth clock radio, the loan of a smartphone, a Nespresso machine in the room...

 Our teams are sensitive in the welcome of people in situation of handicap.
 We have 2 rooms in the category Grand Luxe, which includes adapted equipments for people with reduced mobility.